Exploring ASP.NET MVC

 Platform as a Service (PaaS)

 PaaS is a higher-level service that provides a pre-configured platform for application development and deployment.
 This includes everything from the operating system to the middleware, database management, and application runtime environment.
-With PaaS, you don't need to worry about the underlying infrastructure, as it's all managed by the cloud provider.
-This can be a great option if you want to focus solely on developing and deploying your application without worrying about the underlying infrastructure.
+With PaaS, you don't need to worry about the underlying infrastructure.

 DevOps is a relatively new approach to software development that combines development and operations teams to work collaboratively throughout the entire software development life cycle.
 At its core, DevOps is a philosophy that emphasizes the importance of communication and collaboration between these teams to deliver high-quality software at a faster pace.